 - Currency: All topics are reviewed and updated on a regular basis.

 - Reputation: The Guidelines are endorsed by The Royal Australian College of General Practitioners, the National Prescribing Service, Royal College of Nursing Australia, The Society of Hospital Pharmacists of Australia, and many other peak bodies.

 Therapeutic Guidelines are widely respected and are an accepted part of the Australian medical culture.
 They are used in all Australian medical and pharmacy schools, and are used extensively in public teaching hospitals and in community medical and pharmacy practices.

-The Guidelines are published in print format as a series of pocket-sized books, and also in electronic formats suitable for both personal and handheld computers.
+The Guidelines are published in print format as a series of pocket-sized books, and also in electronic formats suitable for both computers and mobile devices.
 The electronic versions present the same information as in the books utilising a simple interface with easy navigation, rapid access to needed information and cross-platform and browser functionality.

 Research is an integral part of the organisation, the major focus being on improving access to the Guidelines at the point of clinical decision making and increasing integration of the Guidelines with other sources of independent information.